unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 # Model fitting using MCMC - The basic framework

 In this tutorial we show how Bayesian model fitting using Markov Chain Monte Carlo can be done in Scalismo.
-To be able to focus on the main components of the framework, we start in this tutorial with a simple toy example, which has nothing to do with shape modelling.
+To be able to focus on the main components of the framework instead of technical details, we start in this tutorial with a simple toy example, which has nothing to do with shape modelling.
 The application to shape modelling is discussed in depth in the next tutorial.

 ##### Preparation